 Even if you haven’t taken the MBTI before, you might suspect there are characteristics about you that make you stand out from other people you know.

-Below, we’ll look at specific indicators that suggest you are an INFJ, otherwise known as the rarest personality type in the world.
+Below, we’ll look at specific indicators that show the INFJ as the rarest personality type in the world.

-Many people think it’s because society makes it difficult for INFJs to remain their true selves.
+Many people think it’s because society makes it difficult for INFJ personalities to remain their true selves.

 They end up conforming to perceived expectations, which in turn makes their genuine traits less visible.
-INFJs are frequently misjudged.
+INFJ types are frequently misjudged.